Do you ever feel like you’re just…overwhelmed by the headlines? Those almost constant news alerts?

 New to Stateside?

-We turned the tables and asked host April Baer some questions to learn a little bit more about her and what the new Stateside podcast will sound like.
+We turned the tables and asked host April Baer some questions to learn a little bit more about her and what the Stateside podcast sounds like.

-What are you most looking forward to about this new version?
+What are you most looking forward to about this version of the Stateside podcast?
 What will listeners hear?

 April Baer: To this point, our podcast is the entirety of the Stateside broadcast - all 53 minutes.
 That will still be available for streaming but we've been feeling for a long time that we might make better use of people's time by focusing attention on an essential conversation of the day - sometimes two related pieces.
 We're really taking our time with the re-edits and thinking about how to get to the heart of the issue.
 Part of this is just recognizing people's time is valuable.
 Part is sharing some of our back-of-the-house editorial thoughts.